 Lips curled above the fangs and a low growl warned of the nasty mood and jealous protection over Candy’s bowl of food.
-Short and fat but solid as an anvil, the old beagle-hound mixed breed dog spent mere seconds before lunging out to literally bite the hand that fed her.
+Short and fat but solid as an anvil, the old beagle-hound mixed-breed dog spent mere seconds before lunging out to literally bite the hand that fed her.
 She was my neighbor’s dog and I had been given the job of feeding her.
 Apparently, I stood too close after putting the food in the bowl and she was letting me know where I stood with her.
 It didn’t matter who I was or how I was working for her benefit, I stood between her and what she wanted and thought was hers, so she bit me.

 The Poison of Impulsiveness.
 What did I do when I was bitten by Candy?
 I withdrew myself from physical proximity.
-That is only natural to avoid a second incident.
-I needed to figure out what had just happened.
+It is only natural to avoid a second incident; I needed time to figure out what had just happened.
 Maybe others would have reached out with a stick or hurled an object or administered a swift kick to retaliate.
 Maybe some would have yelled and tried to frighten Candy.